ampproject/amphtml/validator/java/README.md

 - Validation of URLs found within the HTML document may not return the same errors as the Node.js implementation.
 This stems from the fact that the internal URL library is lenient in terms of validating hostnames and characters used within the URL.
 - The parser obfuscates Unicode values, this is grievous as the amp symbol is never discovered (⚡), this package only handles the literal "amp4email."
 Importantly, this validator prioritizes amp4email html content, enforcement of validator logic for other formats is not guaranteed.
+- CSS validation does not yet configure for a max nodes value

 ## Contribute
 Please refer to the [Contributing.md](Contributing.md) file for information about how to get involved.
 We welcome issues, questions, and pull requests.
 Pull Requests are welcome.